Complementarity and the nature of uncertainty relations in Einstein-Bohr recoiling slit experiment: Suggestions for experiments

 \section{Suggestions for experiments}

 Here we would like to suggest an experimental scheme to test the visibility relation (\ref{V}).
 Our scheme uses the Michelson interferometer as illustrated in Fig.~\ref{Michelson}.
 A photon is emitted from a light source (a) and is split by a beam splitter (b) into two directions.
-At the end (c) of one direction an atom or a molecule is placed.
+At the end (c) of one direction, an atom or a molecule is placed.
 The incident photon is scattered by the atom and the atom recoils.
 At the other end (d) a mirror is fixed.
 The two paths merge at the beam splitter (b) and the photon reaches the fixed screen (e).
 There we observe an interference pattern by accumulating photons.
 On the other hand, by measuring the velocity of the atom, we can infer the path of the photon; If the atom recoils out, we know that the photon took the path (c).
 If the atom remains stationary, we know that the photon took the path (d).

-If the initial wave function of the atom is strongly localized, one will observe a clear interference pattern but fail to measure the velocity of the atom precisely.
-If the initial wave function of the atom has a larger spatial spread, one will measure the velocity of the atom with a smaller error but the interference pattern will become feebler.
-Thus the initial state of the atom determines the visibility of the interference fringe as (\ref{V}).
+If the initial wavefunction of the atom is strongly localized, one will observe a clear interference pattern but fail to determine the velocity of the atom precisely.
+If the initial wavefunction of the atom has a larger spatial spread, one can determine the velocity of the atom with a smaller error but the interference pattern will become feebler.
+Thus the initial state of the atom defines the visibility of the interference fringe as (\ref{V}).
 We may put a Bose-Einstein condensate (BEC) of atoms at the place (c) instead of a single atom since control and observation of the BEC are more feasible than a single atom.

-We can estimate the velocity of the recoil atom.
-We denote the wave length of the photon as $ \lambda $ and the mass of the target atom as $ M $.
+We can estimate the velocity of the recoiling atom.
+It is assumed that the photon has wave length $ \lambda $ and the target atom has mass $ M $.
 Then the photon momentum is $ p = h/\lambda $ and the impact given to the atom is $ k = 2p $.
 The velocity of the recoil atom is